pipiscrew/timeline/health/herbs.md

 # Black Tea

-Drinking black tea, even in small amounts like 1 teaspoon in 200 ml of warm water, can have several effects on the body due to its unique composition.
+When you drink black tea made from 1 teaspoon in 200 ml of warm water, can have several effects on the body due to its unique composition.
 Here’s a breakdown of what happens:

 1. **Caffeine Content**: Black tea contains caffeine, which can stimulate the central nervous system.
 This may lead to increased alertness and reduced fatigue.
 The amount of caffeine in a teaspoon of black tea is relatively low, but it can still provide a mild energy boost.